stanmaz/BBOalert/README.md

 	any code here specific for defense against 2D Multi Against,Muiderberg
 	any code here specific for defense against Muiderberg

-You will be able to select the option on-the-fly with a drop-down box at the left side of the screen.
 The 'Against' options should be placed at the very end of the file.

+You will be able to select the defense option on-the-fly with the <b>Option</b> drop-down box at the top-left side of the screen.

 ### Shortcuts